-Sherman Creek Park, a former illegal dumping site, began as a shore cleanup and now encompasses 15 beautifully reclaimed acres along the Harlem River including Swindler Cove, the Peter Jay Sharp Boathouse, and Riley-Levin Children’s Garden and renovated shoreline with and additional boating facility; and the Harlem River Greenway comprised of the esplanade, bike path, and our cherry tree planting project framing the Harlem River Drive.
+Sherman Creek Park, a former illegal dumping site, began as a shore cleanup and now encompasses 15 beautifully reclaimed acres along the Harlem River including Swindler Cove, Riley-Levin Children’s Garden, and a living shoreline installation.
+The neighboring Harlem River Greenway includes a sprawling esplanade, bike path, and a cherry tree planting framing the Harlem River Drive.

-Serving as the center of our education programs and volunteer opportunities, Sherman Creek serves to demonstrate the sustainable management of public lands in an under-resourced community, from hosting a major compost site in Northern Manhattan to implementing organic gardening techniques and best horticultural practices on a daily basis.
+The park serves to demonstrate sustainable management of public lands in an underserved neighborhood, from hosting a major community green space in Northern Manhattan, to implementing organic gardening techniques and best horticultural practices on a daily basis.

-NYRP’s work in Sherman Creek and the surrounding landscape recognizes the remarkable value of natural resources found in Northern Manhattan and works to create improved access to and management of the diverse natural communities of the region.
+NYRP’s work in Sherman Creek and the surrounding landscape recognizes the remarkable value of natural resources found in Northern Manhattan and works to improve and support public access to Manhattan’s largest remaining wetland complex.

 NYRP is responsible for conceiving, developing, executing and maintaining the vibrant and versatile Swindler Cove at Sherman Creek Park, a former illegal dumping site transformed by NYRP into a gorgeous green space.
 The 5-acre space is home to the Riley-Levin Children’s Garden.

 Swindler Cove represents the crown jewel of New York Restoration Project’s public park projects.
 Opened to the public in August 2003, Swindler Cove represents the full spectrum of NYRP’s mission to restore open space as a catalyst for community revitalization and environmental conservation.